Acoustic shape optimization using energy stable curvilinear finite differences

 \subsection{Air horn shape optimization}

-For the final numerical example, we use a similar setup as in \cite{BANGTSSON20031533}, where the shape of the mouth of an acoustic horn is optimized to minimize the reflected sound, see Figure \ref{fig: horn_full}.
+{For the final numerical example, we use a similar setup as in \cite{BANGTSSON20031533}, where the shape of the mouth of an acoustic horn is optimized to minimize the reflected sound, see Figure \ref{fig: horn_full}.
 The problem setup, including the domain decomposition and boundary conditions, is presented in Figure \ref{fig: horn_disc}.
-The wave speed is $c = 340$ m/s.

 On the walls of the horn, $\Gamma_W$ and $\Gamma_{H,p}$, we prescribe fully reflecting homogeneous Neumann boundary conditions.
 At the outflow $\Gamma_O$ we use first-order accurate outflow boundary conditions.
 To reduce the computational costs by half, we utilize the horizontal symmetry and prescribe symmetry boundary conditions (homogeneous Neumann conditions) at $\Gamma_S$.
 Note that $\Gamma_{H,p}$ is parametrized by the optimization parameter $p$.
 At the inflow boundary $\Gamma_I$, a time-dependent inflow function is prescribed using inhomogeneous Dirichlet boundary conditions.
 The wave speed is $c = 340$ m/s and the final time $T = 0.05$ s.

 The main difference between \cite{BANGTSSON20031533} and the present work is that we solve the acoustic wave equation in the time domain, whereas in \cite{BANGTSSON20031533} the optimization is performed in the frequency domain by solving Helmholtz equation.
 The advantage of our approach is that we can use any time-dependent inflow function we wish with very small effects on the computational costs, whereas in the frequency domain the Helmholtz equation must be solved one frequency at a time for complex signals.
 However, for simple inflow signals, the approach taken in \cite{BANGTSSON20031533} is likely to be the more computational efficient option.
 In this work we present results for two inflow functions at $\Gamma_I$, first a single-frequency wave and then a superposition of many sinusoidal waves with different frequencies.